zackiles/cursor-config/README.md

 # **zackiles/cursor-config**

-An opinionated set of modern [Cursor Rules](https://docs.cursor.com/context/rules-for-ai) and general Cursor configuration.
-Battle-tested and leveraging best practices of prompt design.
+An opinionated suite of general-purpose, and modern [Cursor Rules](https://docs.cursor.com/context/rules-for-ai) as well as global Cursor configuration that compliments these rules.
+Battle-tested and leverages best practices of prompt design.
 Optimized for agent-mode.

 > [!NOTE]
 > Checkout [How Cursor Rules Work](how-cursor-rules-work.md) for an undocumented deep-dive on how Cursor uses them internally.